Can Edibles Go Bad

 Heat

-Warm temperatures can degrade certain cannabinoids, specifically CBD and some THC variants.
-And while keeping your gummies or brownies in the fridge, we don’t recommend freezing them as it can make your products also lose their potency.
+High temperatures can degrade certain cannabinoids, specifically CBD and some THC variants.
+And while keeping your gummies or brownies in the fridge may help, we don’t recommend freezing them, as it can make your products lose their potency.

 Light

 Exposure to light rays over long periods can also degrade cannabinoids.
-And some cannabinoids like Delta-9 THC will degrade to cannabinoids like CBN.
+And some cannabinoids, like Delta-9-THC, will turn into CBN.
 So, avoid clear containers and keep your products in the dark to avoid this.

 Moisture

-Like most foods, bacteria and fungi love moisture on edibles.
+Like most foods, bacteria and fungi love moisture.
 Unless you want your gummies to go bad, we recommend keeping them in a cool and dry place to avoid moisture.
-If you put your products in the fridge, you can always saran-wrap them or use a few parchment papers to reduce the moisture inside the container.
+If you put your products in the fridge, you can always saran-wrap them or use parchment paper to reduce the moisture inside the container.

 Bacteria